 GeoBallistics BallisticsARC

 The GeoBallistics BallisticsARC app from Vortex Optics uses GPS for precise target acquisition.
-Instead of relying solely on laser rangefinders, the Map Mode allows you to place pins on satellite images – both for your position and for the target.
+Instead of relying solely on laser rangefinders, the Map Mode allows you to place pins on satellite images – for both your position and the target.
 The distance is automatically calculated, and the app provides comprehensive ballistic data [25].
 Tests have shown that this GPS-based method deviates only a few meters from the results of specialized laser rangefinders [25].
 Compared to other apps, GeoBallistics offers an additional, practical way to determine targets.

 With over 100,000 downloads in the Google Play Store [26] and a rating of 4.0 out of 5 stars in the Apple App Store (212 reviews) [27], the app is particularly popular among hunters.
 It also offers offline map caching for up to 30 days – perfect for areas without mobile reception [25].
 While the free version includes a standard weapon profile, the PRO version for €14.99 (one-time) allows unlimited profiles, Kestrel integration, and cloud backups [24].